 PPP Key Objectives/targets/indicators relevant to the LDF and SA Implication for the Local Development Framework Implication for SA as where local circumstances would allow further progress to be made to achieving key planning objectives.
-In doing so, the core strategy should be informed by, and in turn inform, local strategies on climate change including the sustainable community strategy provide a framework that promotes and encourages renewable and low-carbon energy generation consider identifying suitable areas for renewable and low-carbon energy sources, and supporting infrastructure, where this would help secure the development of such sources, but in doing so take care to avoid stifling innovation including by rejecting proposals solely because they are outside areas identified for energy generation expect a proportion of the energy supply of new development to be secured from decentralised and renewable or low-carbon energy sources give positive consideration to the use of local development orders (LDO) to secure renewable and low-carbon energy supply systems have an evidence-based understanding of the local feasibility and potential for renewable and low-carbon technologies, including microgeneration, to supply new development set out a target percentage of the energy to be used in new development to come from decentralised and renewable or low-carbon energy sources where it is viable.
-The target should avoid prescription on technologies and be flexible in how carbon savings from local energy supplies are to be secured where there are particular and demonstrable opportunities for greater use of decentralised and renewable or low-carbon energy than the target percentage, bring forward development area or site-specific targets to secure this potential in bringing forward targets, set out the type and size of development to which the target will be applied in bringing forward targets, ensure there is a clear rationale for the target and it is properly tested in allocating land for development, planning authorities can set out how the proposed development would be expected to contribute to securing the decentralised energy supp Developments in locations that can be accessed sustainably Consider the need for a local policy to expand on RSS policies on climate change Consider identifying areas for renewable and low-carbon sources Consider the need to formulate targets for the percentage of energy from decentralised and renewable or low-carbon energy sources Consider the need for higher targets in development areas/specific sites
+In doing so, the core strategy should be informed by, and in turn inform, local strategies on climate change including the sustainable community strategy provide a framework that promotes and encourages renewable and low-carbon energy generation consider identifying suitable areas for renewable and low-carbon energy sources, and supporting infrastructure, where this would help secure the development of such sources, but in doing so take care to avoid stiffing innovation including by rejecting proposals solely because they are outside areas identified for energy generation expect a proportion of the energy supply of new development to be secured from decentralised and renewable or low-carbon energy sources give positive consideration to the use of local development orders (LDO) to secure renewable and low-carbon energy supply systems have an evidence-based understanding of the local feasibility and potential for renewable and low-carbon technologies, including microgeneration, to supply new development set out a target percentage of the energy to be used in new development to come from decentralised and renewable or low-carbon energy sources where it is viable.
+The target should avoid prescription on technologies and be flexible in how carbon savings from local energy supplies are to be secured where there are particular and demonstrable opportunities for greater use of decentralised and renewable or low-carbon energy than the target percentage, bring forward development area or site-specific targets to secure this potential in bringing forward targets, ensure there is a clear rationale for the target and it is properly tested in bringing forward targets, ensure there is a clear rationale for the target and it is properly tested in bringing forward targets, ensure there is a clear rationale for the target and it is properly tested in bringing forward targets, ensure there is a clear rationale for the t Developments in locations that can be accessed sustainably Consider the need for a local policy to expand on RSS policies on climate change Consider identifying areas for renewable and low-carbon sources Consider the need to formulate targets for the percentage of energy from decentralised and renewable or low-carbon energy sources Consider the need for higher targets in development areas/specific sites